 If you love your Scotch, you’re in the right place.
 Welcome to our regular roundup of the best whiskies from none other than Scotland, the land of Braveheart, kilts and haggis

-Ah, Scotch, that luscious golden liquid that warms bellies and the cockles of your hearts.
+Ah, Scotch, liquid gold that warms bellies and the cockles of your hearts.
 From the rugged Highlands to the unspoiled island of Islay, where the distilleries throb with living pot stills and the precious distilled vapour of malt, peat and yeast, there’s always something for everyone.
 Yes, Scotland is indeed the mecca of whisky.
 But as the proof is always in the pudding, or in this case, luscious golden liquid, you’ll have to drink up to find out.
-Check this space regularly for our ever growing list of great Scotch.
+Check this space regularly for our ever-growing list of great Scotch.

 Old Pulteney 21 Year Old

 What about: Old Pulteney, which was founded in 1826, is located way up in the Scottish Highlands near the royal burgh of Wick, making it the most northerly whisky-making facility on the Scottish mainland.
 Old Pulteney is known as “the Maritime Malt,” and the 21 Year Old (S$608) certainly has its sea legs… uh, sea mouth, as evidenced by its fish oil-like texture and prominent briny notes.